Andrea Amaya

-Andrea Nicolle Amaya Villalta (born 16 February 2003) is a Salvadoran footballer who plays as a defender for Primera División Femenina club Inter FA and the El Salvador national team.
+Andrea Nicolle Amaya Villalta (born 16 February 2003) is a Salvadoran footballer who plays as a defender for Campeonato de Fútbol Femenino club Belgrano and the El Salvador national team.

 Club career

 Amaya has played for Alianza FC and AD Chalatenango in El Salvador.

 On 10 April 2024, Amaya joined Ecuadorian Superliga Femenina side Ñañas.

 International career

 Amaya represented El Salvador at the 2020 CONCACAF Women's U-20 Championship.
 She made her senior debut on 8 April 2021.